ToF-/Domain/README.md

 ## 4. Combining Monads with Monad Transformers

-What we need in order to simplify the code is the ability to chain `Either` actions _inside_ the `IO` monad.
+What we need in order to simplify the code is the ability to chain `Either` actions /inside/ the `IO` monad.

 This is exactly what the [`Control.Monad.Trans.Except`](https://hackage.haskell.org/package/transformers-0.5.6.2/docs/Control-Monad-Trans-Except.html) library is offering us: